steven05sanchez/Enterprise-IAM-Lab/README.md

 ## Conditional Access

+The image below shows the Conditional Access policy created during this project.

 ![Conditional Access](screenshots/05-conditional-access.png)

 ---

 # Overall Takeaways

-This project gave me hands-on experience with many of the core concepts used in Identity and Access Management.
-Before building this lab, I understood many of these topics from studying for Security+, but completing each phase helped me understand how they work together in a real enterprise environment.
+This project gave me hands-on experience with many of the core responsibilities of an IAM analyst.
+Before building this lab, I understood many of these concepts from studying for Security+, but completing each phase gave me a much better understanding of how they work together in an enterprise IAM environment.

 Some of the biggest concepts I learned were user provisioning, Role-Based Access Control (RBAC), administrative role management, authentication methods, Conditional Access, and the Principle of Least Privilege.